Request Agreements

 Discussions About Disclosed Technologies or Your Research Program

-If the company wants to discuss a previously reported technology or learn more about your research program, please request an NDA.
+If the company wants to discuss a previously reported technology or learn more about your research program, please use the online NDA Agreement Request Form to enter information about your request.
+Your request will automatically be sent to the Tech Comm Contracts team.

 For any general inquiries or questions about non-disclosure agreements please see the Contact Us page for Tech Comm staff and their field of expertise.